LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The question people have is why have a check for something that shouldn't happen?
 Well programmers make mistakes which often time only show up later, or bugs are hidden due to how logic is laid out.
 Code also changes in development, so assertions can help enforce the new assumptions.
-Basically assertions are guards for the programmers to catch their egregious mistakes.
+Basically assertions are guards for the programmer to catch their egregious mistakes.
 Unit testing can help find errors, but the problem with unit tests is that you would need to write the test.
 You probably won't write a test for something that should never happen.
 This isn't to say that unit tests are not useful; you should use both assertions and unit testing.